The Aemulus Project VI: Emulation of beyond-standard galaxy clustering statistics to improve cosmological constraints: Simulations and Galaxy Bias Model

 where $\fenv$ controls the strength of the environmental dependence, $\delta_\mathrm{env}$ is the density threshold at which to move around satellites, and $\sigma_\mathrm{env}$ controls the sharpness of the transition between overdense and underdense regions.
-A value of $\fenv > 0$ means that a halo in a higher-density environment requires a higher mass to host a central galaxy, and a halo in a lower-density environment needs a lower mass, effectively moving galaxies from high- to low density regions.
+A value of $\fenv > 0$ means that a halo in a higher-density environment requires a higher mass to host a central galaxy, and a halo in a lower-density environment needs a lower mass, effectively moving galaxies from high- to low-density regions.
 Conversely, $\fenv < 0$ moves galaxies from low- to high-density regions.
 Setting $\fenv = 0$ turns off assembly bias.

-We populate each simulation box with multiple different HOD models to obtain mock galaxy catalogs.
-We then input redshift-space distortions by projecting the real-space positions along one of the axes $x_\mathrm{r}$ into redshift-space positions $x_\mathrm{s}$:
+After using the HOD to populate the simulation boxes with galaxies, we input redshift-space distortions.
+We do this by projecting the real-space positions along one of the axes $x_\mathrm{r}$ into redshift-space positions $x_\mathrm{s}$:

-where $z$ is the redshift of the simulation, $v$ is the velocity of the galaxy, and $H(z)$ is the Hubble parameter at that redshift for the given cosmology.
+where $z$ is the redshift of the simulation, $v$ is the velocity of the galaxy along axis $x_\mathrm{r}$, and $H(z)$ is the Hubble parameter at that redshift for the given cosmology.

-We populate each of the 40 training boxes with 100 unique HOD models, and the test boxes with another independent set of 100 HOD models (for the test set we use the same 100 models to populate each of the 35 boxes, while for the training set every model is different).
+The HOD parameter ranges we use are the same as in \aemulus V \citep{zhai_aemulus_2023}, shown in Table 3 of that work.
+We populate each of the 40 training boxes with 100 unique HOD models, chosen using the Latin hypercube method \citep{Heitmann2009} with a total of 4000 samples.
+We populate the test boxes with another independent set of 100 HOD models, from a separate 100 sample draw from a Latin hypercube (it should be noted that, for the test set, we use the same 100 models to populate each of the 35 boxes, while for the training set every model is different).
 This results in a training set of 4000 catalogs and a test set of 3500 catalogs for the emulator.
-For the recovery tests, we use a subset of this test set consisting of 70 catalogs, with 10 unique HOD models per cosmology.
-Our complete model has 7 cosmology parameters plus $\gf$, 7 HOD parameters, and 3 assembly bias parameters, for a total of 18 free parameters.
+(We found that two of the 4000 training mocks resulted in unphysical values of clustering statistics and discarded these from our training set.)
+For the recovery tests, we use a subset of this test set consisting of 70 catalogs, with 10 unique HOD models per cosmology (complete recovery tests on all 3500 models would be both expensive and repetitive, but we do use the additional models for select tests as well as for sample variance estimation).
+Our complete model has seven cosmology parameters plus $\gf$, seven HOD parameters, and three assembly bias parameters, for a total of 18 free parameters.
 These are the parameters that will be the inputs to our emulators and that we will later infer through Markov Chain Monte Carlo, based on the measured observables.